Vyral/base-template/_posts/2020-07-27-q-whats-going-on-in-our-market-as-summer-continues.md

 {% include pullquote.html %}

 Inspections are a particularly important point to be aware of in our current market if you’re a seller.
-Some are going off without a hitch with buyers asking for minimal repairs, but others are almost derailing transactions because much larger repairs are being requested (e.g., fixing the roof or deck).
+Some are going off without a hitch because the buyers are asking for minimal repairs, but others are almost derailing transactions because the buyers are requesting much larger repairs (e.g., fixing the roof or deck).
 A lot of this depends on the comfort level of the buyer, but in most cases, we’re seeing one end of the extreme or the other.&nbsp;

 Lastly, **in addition to low inventory, we continue to see incredibly low interest rates that are driving buyer activity.** These two factors are keeping prices stable (if not causing them to increase).&nbsp;